Gender equality part of the solution to challenges in society

 Internal work at the Government Offices increases pressure for gender equality perspective

-In autumn 2015, the Government has started comprehensive development work to ensure that the gender equality perspective will have a broad impact in shaping policy.
 The Minister for Gender Equality has convened a special ministerial group to develop gender equality policy and all ministers and state secretaries have taken part in gender equality training.
 This work is reflected in the Budget Bill, where the Government, as a first step and on the basis of the gender equality policy objectives, is now presenting concrete objectives for gender equality in a number of key policy areas and measurement criteria to follow up the work.

 So far, it has been mainly women pursuing gender equality efforts.
 In recent years, however, there has been a growing awareness, both globally and in Sweden, of the role of men and boys in gender equality work.
 Participation by men and boys is an important part of the Government’s strategic gender equality efforts, for instance through our commitment to the UN campaign HeForShe.